Doczilla-APP/to-match-pdf-snapshot/README.md

 # toMatchPdfSnapshot

-Library for testing visual regression of PDFs in Playwright.
+Test visual regression of PDFs in Playwright.
 The library utilizes pdf.js to convert PDF files to PNG format.

 ## Installation